 3. The Bahamas

-The Bahamas is a chain of islands located in the Atlantic Ocean, east of Florida, and is a popular destination for both tourists and Caribbean cruise ships as they’re easy to get to from Florida shores.
+The Bahamas is a chain of islands in the Atlantic Ocean east of Florida.
+These pristine Caribbean islands are a popular destination for tourists and Caribbean cruise ships as they’re easy to get to from Florida shores.
 Plus, they’ve got a lot of natural beauty going for them.

-The island nation is known for its white-sand beaches, clear turquoise waters, and beachfront resorts.
-Visitors can also enjoy diving and snorkeling in the many coral reefs around the Bahamas or take a catamaran ride to see the dolphins!
+The island nation is known for white (and sometimes pink) sand beaches, clear turquoise waters, and beachfront resorts.
+Visitors can enjoy diving and snorkeling along coral reefs, hiking through rainforest habitats, and taking a catamaran ride to see dolphins.

 4. St. Lucia

-In addition to its beaches, St. Lucia is also known for its lush rainforests.
-Inland, you’ll find the stunning Pitons, two volcanic mountains that are a UNESCO World Heritage Site.
-This is one of the best places to visit for nature lovers and adventurers visiting this island.
+The Pitons, two volcanic mountains, is a UNESCO World Heritage Site.
+This is one of the best places for nature lovers and adventurers in your travel crew.

-For a taste of the local culture, be sure to visit the capital city of Castries.
-Here you can stroll through the streets and soak up the vibrant atmosphere, or visit the local market to find fresh produce and handmade goods.
-You can also learn about the island’s history at the Saint Lucia National Museum.
+You can stroll through colorful streets or visit the local market to find fresh produce and handmade goods.
+Learn about the island’s history at the Saint Lucia National Museum.

 5. Antigua and Barbuda